christophergarthwood/appdevstig_docs/Template_004_CodingStandard.md

 ## The Standard
 *Document the coding standards intended for your project, enumerated list and automation are ideal for this stage.*

-The following are high level coding standards rules that transcend language and algorithm and are intended to foster highly legible code without cramping the style of your programming staff.
+The following are high level coding standards rules that transcend language and algorithms and are intended to foster highly legible code without cramping the style of your programming staff.
 Subject rules should be adapted / augmented to support your project(s) and not used at face value.

 1. No magic numbers.
 All static values should be either constants or in a configuration file.
 Always use configuration files with key, value pair notation whenever possible.
 2. Use meaningful variables.
-FORTRAN constructs such as: i, j, k are not permissible.
+FORTRAN constructs such as i, j, k are not permissible.
 Make variables as long as you want but make them meaningful.
-Code should read like a sentence vice a cryptographer’s test.
+Code should be read like a sentence vice a cryptographer’s test.
 See the table below for coding styles of variables.
 3. If the program is going to do something more than once, make it a function.
 Copy / paste of code or repetitive code that does nearly the same thing should be encapsulated as functions.
 Again, naming of functions is relevant just like with variables.
 The following are industry recognized function naming schema: Function names should be verbs if the function changes the state of the program, and nouns if they're used to return a certain value.
-4. Comment the code, but not excessively.
+4. Comment on the code, but not excessively.
 Major programs should enumerate scope, purpose, and a change log (use of a repository system allows for dropping this practice).
 Smaller functions should describe their purpose and arguments.
 Application Programmer’s Interfaces (API’s) should be more heavily documented than functions that are not providing services to others.
 5. Format your code.
 Pick the formatting tool your project will use and stick with it.
-Instead of the 50 page unread document simply utilize a formatter, consider configuration managing the settings file if appropriate, and bypass the worries of following something developed as a technique before code formatters were standardized.
+Instead of the 50-page unread document simply utilizing a formatter, consider configuration managing the settings file if appropriate, and bypass the worries of following something developed as a technique before code formatters were standardized.
 6. Test.
 Include a test, at some level, with your work.
 Develop a Use Case, which enumerates application usage and the fulfillment of that use through the application.
 Create a Test Case, explicit instructions designed to allow repetitive testing of specific functions, born from the Use Case.
 Execute the Test Cases prior to each commit and especially before a release.
 Use automation whenever possible.
 7. Security.
 Consider the implications of security on your code.
 Minimally conduct a scan using static code analysis tools such as SonarQube (SonarQube Index Page, n.d.) to get a sense of where your code is and where you might improve it.
 Establish as a team the maximum level of compliance with the scanning tool and work towards reduction of Technical Debt (Wikipedia.org Technical Debt, n.d.).
 8. Address Exception and Error handling (APSC-DV-003235).
 Also see (Failing Securely, n.d.) and (Fail Securely, n.d.).
 9. Log consistently.
 In the case of Model Operations use the logging framework.
 10. See Unsafe Functions and understand the ramifications.
 11. Use of System Executables (flow of control outside of the application will be discussed) should be managed.
 PERL offers 3-4 ways to invoke a system command.
 The PERL system function call does the same thing as exec, except that a fork is done first and the parent process waits for the child process to exit.
 The system function call also provides the exit code of the external call.
 Use the PERL system function for calls outside of PERL itself.
 12. exec - executes a command and never returns.
 It's like a return statement in a function.
 If the command is not found exec returns false.
 It never returns true, because if the command is found it never returns at all.
 There is also no point in returning STDOUT, STDERR or exit status of the command.
 You can find documentation about it in perlfunc, because it is a function.
 13. System – (desired solution) executes a command and your Perl script is continued after the command has finished.
 The return value is the exit status of the command.
 You can find documentation about it in perlfunc.
 14. Backticks - like system executes a command and your Perl script is continued after the command has finished.
-In contrary to system the return value is STDOUT of the command.  qx// is equivalent to backticks.
+In contrast to system the return value is STDOUT of the command.  qx// is equivalent to backticks.
 You can find documentation about it in perlop, because unlike system and exec it is an operator.
 15. Document Top 10’s.
 Top 10 worst things to do and top 10 best things to do should be known by all team members per language used.

-## General Good Practices to condsider
+## General Good Practices to consider

 1. Will have "Top 10" things not to do in the language(s) you're developing in.
 2. Will have "Top 5+" things that are considered best practices for the language(s) you're developing in.